mosaicml/composer/docs/source/trainer/artifact_logging.rst

 What is an artifact?
 --------------------

-An artifact is an file generated during training.
+An artifact is a file generated during training.
 Checkpoints, profiling traces, and log files are the most common examples of artifacts.
 An artifacts must be a single, local file.
 Collections of files can be combined into a single tarball, and a file can be stored in a temporary folder.